 How to Choose the Right Instructional Design Degree Program

 If you’re returning to school after spending some time in the workforce, your needs are much different from a first-time student.
-It’s important to choose an institution that offers the flexibility adult learners need, as well as fast-track graduation options so you can start earning a great living as soon as possible.
+It’s important to choose an institution that offers the flexibility adult learners need and fast-track graduation options so you can start earning a great living as soon as possible.

 Some questions to ask before enrolling in an instructional design degree program include: